Capital of the Philippines: 1941 Frost-Arellano Plan of Quezon City

 The elliptical circle was turned to a memorial to Quezon.
 The 400 ha of the Diliman quadrangle was allocated by the commission as the city's central park.
 This central park was to contain the national botanic garden, the national zoo, athletic grounds, a grand stadium and even a golf course.
 The park was to be the main component of a comprehensive citywide park and parkway system.
 This system would have included another 400 ha in the north, various parks and greenbelts along creeks and rivers, numerous playgrounds and athletic fields.
 A 46 ha area presently occupied by SM North EDSA was proposed to be the location of the National Exposition Grounds which was originally intended to host the 1946 World's fair, adjacent to it is the proposed Scientific Government Center.
 The transfer of the main campus of the University of the Philippines was also part of the master plan, as well as the planning of housing projects and business and industrial hubs.
 Finally, there was to be a major greenbelt all along the Marikina and San Mateo valley – to contain urban sprawl, preserve the agricultural land and protect the city's watershed areas.
 None of the intended parks and parkway system was ever built.

 During the Japanese-sponsored Second Philippine Republic and throughout World War II, the City of Greater Manila, established in 1941 combining Manila and adjacent municipalities, still served as the nation's capital.
 However Baguio serve as the temporary capital of government in exile and the site where General Tomoyuki Yamashita and Vice Admiral Okochi surrendered.

 Quezon died in exile during the war years.
 After the war, Quezon City was put back on track as capital of an independent republic.
 In 1945, President Sergio Osmeña, who had taken over when Quezon died, organized the Quezon Memorial Committee (QMC) to raise funds for a memorial.

 In 1946 newly elected President Manuel Roxas created a Capital Site Committee to look at other possible sites.
 The old capitol site was not deemed defensible enough from military attack nor the area large enough to accommodate a projected population of several million people.
 Sixteen other sites were evaluated.
-The committee was formed to look at 16 other options to Novaliches.
+The committee was formed to look at 16 alternatives to Novaliches.
 These included, among others: Tagaytay, Cebu, Davao, San Pablo, Baguio, Los Baños, Montalban, Antipolo, and Fort McKinley.
 The committee even considered moving the capital to Boracay Island but the raised elevation of Novaliches was finally chosen.
 The original Diliman area was thus enlarged to include the Novaliches watershed to the North all the way to Wack Wack in the south.
 In essence, the Frost Plan was revived under the National Planning Commission first headed by Croft then later by Harvard-trained Anselmo Alquinto.
 The plan was revised in 1947, 1949 and finally in 1956.